j-hemmer/Seoul-Bike-Rental-Machine-Learning-Prediction/README.md

 What three variables affect the usage pattern of shared bike rentals the most in South Korea; to what degree do they affect the decision process?

-Using this knowledge can we predict bike rental usage so we can create a deman based price model.
+Using this knowledge can we predict bike rental usage so we can create a demand based price model.
 This will maximize revenue for the bike rental company as well as increase bike usage in the city.